iwangjian/pyloader/README.md

 ```

 ## Quick Usage
 PyLoader aims to make it flexible and easy-to-extend for loading big datasets in various tasks under the limitation of machine resource.
-There are several steps for a quick start.
+There are several steps required for a quick start.

 **Step 1**: Suppose the original datasets are too big that you cannot load them once from disk into memory, you should first split the original datasets into an amount of chunked files.
 The size of each chunked file is determined by the machine and your design.